 - Unicode - Displays a null-terminated Unicode character string (limit of 128 characters).
 Strings are edited in a similar manner to the String data type.

-- DOSDATE - 16-bit value representing the date in DOS using the format 'MM/dd/yyyy' (note that M means month, d means day, and y means year)
+- DOSDATE - 16-bit value representing the date in DOS using the format 'MM/dd/yyyy' (note that M means month, d means day, and y means year).
+The date format can be controlled in the Inspector Options dialog.

-- DOSTIME - 16-bit value representing the time in DOS using the format 'hh:mm:ss' (note that h means hour, m means minute, and s means second)
+- DOSTIME - 16-bit value representing the time in DOS using the format 'hh:mm:ss' (note that h means hour, m means minute, and s means second).
+The time format can be controlled in the Inspector Options dialog.

 To edit a value, left-click the number with the mouse or press the Enter key.
 Edit the value (see Introduction to Number Systems for a list of supported formats) and press Enter to commit the change or Esc to cancel.
 Note that changed bytes will be displayed as orange when editing data using the Hex Editor Window.
 The 'Edit > Undo' or 'Edit > Redo' commands can be used to undo and redo changes made with the Inspector.

-The different data types in Auto Inspector may be reordered or deleted, or your own custom data formats may be added.
-To customize the Auto tab, right-click on the table and click the 'Customize...' menu option or see the Inspector Options dialog.
+The different data types in Inspector may be reordered or deleted or your own custom data formats may be added.
+To customize the Inspector tab, right-click on the table and click the 'Customize...' menu option or see the Inspector Options dialog.

-The Variables tab displays variables that were generated by running a Script or a Binary Template on a file (see Introduction to Templates and Scripts for more information).
-Usually, the variables generated by a template are edited in the Template Results panel (see Working with Template Results) but this tab provides an alternate place to view and edit variables.
+The Variables tab displays variables that were generated by running a Script or a Binary Template (see Introduction to Templates and Scripts for more information).
+Usually the variables generated by a template are edited in the Template Results panel (see Working with Template Results) but this tab provides an alternate place to view and edit variables that can be undocked.
 The functionality of this tab is the same as the Template Results panel and is discussed in the Working with Template Results help topic.
-This tab can also be used to view the variables that were generated by a script.

 The Bookmarks tab displays a list of all bookmarks for the current file (see Using Bookmarks).
 Bookmarks are displayed and edited similar to the Template Results panel mentioned above.
 The Name column displays a combination of the Name and Type fields in the Add/Edit Bookmark dialog.
 The Value column shows the bytes of the bookmark interpreted according to the data type.
 The Start and Size columns display the position of the bookmark, and the Color column shows the Foreground (Fg:) and Background (Bg:) colors from the dialog.